Viewpoints

 Identify your 4 pillars.

-Choose 4 aspects of life to focus on this year, these will be your base structure.
-Make it about about work or as personal as you’d like.
+Choose four areas of life to focus on this year.
+These will be your base structure.
+Make it about work or as personal as you'd like.

 EXAMPLES